sfcheung/power4mome/README.md

-This package is for power analysis and sample size determination for moderation, mediation, and moderated-mediation.
+This package is for power analysis and sample size determination for moderation, mediation, and moderated mediation.

-It includes functions for power analysis and sample size determination for moderation, mediation, and moderated-mediation effects in models fitted by structural equation modeling (SEM) or multiple linear regression.
+It includes functions for power analysis and sample size determination for moderation, mediation, and moderated mediation effects in models fitted by structural equation modeling (SEM) or multiple linear regression.
 For SEM, both latent variable